AMiNMirzapoor/Forgotten-civilization/README.md

 # Forgotten-civilization

-We have spent 48 hours working on this game.
-All the changes in the master branch were made during this period.
+We spent 48 hours working on this game during a game jam event.
+All changes to the master branch were made during this period by me and Alireza.
+[Lili](https://www.artstation.com/liliana88) was the artist of the game.